DeepBlue14/ros_ip_transform/README.md

 **Run:**
 ```
 roslaunch openni2_launch openni2.launch
-rosrun image_transport_inverse RosServer
+rosrun ros_ip_transform RosServer
-rosrun image_transport_inverse RosClient
+rosrun ros_ip_transform RosClient
 ```

 ###**Future Work**

 Implementation has begun for RosTopic --> TCP conversions for other data types (for example, std_msgs to std types, or to  character arrays to facilitate conversion by other languages on the client side).
+In addition, modifications will be made so that the server does not block even if a client is not requesting.

 [1]: http://robotics.cs.uml.edu/